voxxlr/processor/README.md

 ```

 to process datasets located in the DATA_DIR directory.
 The DATA_DIR must contain a file call process.yaml that
 contains instructions for the processor including which files to process.
+An example of the process.yaml file can be found in
+the root of this directory.